shunr/cbcs-docs/docs/dp.md

 ```

 ### DP approach
-A solution using dynamic programming just stores the results of the Fibonacci numbers after being computed, treating `fib(n-1)` as the subproblem.
+A solution using dynamic programming just stores the results of the Fibonacci numbers after being computed, treating `fib(n-1)` and `fib(n-2)` as the subproblems.

 ```cpp
 memo = {} //dictionary, map or array